Find Trade Colleges

 After completing their Associate Degree, equipment maintenance graduates from Ranken Technical College carry an average student debtload of $12,568.

 The excellent associate degree programs at Ozarks Technical Community College helped the school earn the #3 place on this year’s ranking of the best heavy/industrial equipment maintenance schools in Missouri.
-OTC is a fairly large public school located in the city of Springfield.
+OTC is a large public school located in the midsize city of Springfield.

 Best Heavy/Industrial Equipment Maintenance Colleges in the Plains States Region